jdutronc/Bike_Sharing/README.md

 # Recommendations
-To continue evaluating our business opportunity in Des Moines, IA it will be critical to:
+To continue evaluating our business opportunity in Des Moines, IA it will be useful to:
-1. create three new visualizations of trip durations and start/end points on weekday peak hours, weekday midday and weekends to try and establish three different sets of patterns and user profiles.
-This would possibly show short trips to commute to work on weekday peak hours, tourist/occasional trips around the city  (by filtering by subscribers/non-subscribers) and leisure/exercise trips on the weekend.
+1. create nine new visualizations of trip durations and start/end points on weekday peak hours, weekday midday and weekends to try and establish three different sets of patterns and user profiles.
+This would possibly show short trips to commute to work on weekday peak hours, tourist/occasional trips around the city on weekdays midday (by filtering by subscribers/non-subscribers) and leisure/exercise trips on the weekend.

 And with additional data:
 2. repeat the entire analysis for other months of the year to determine monthly/seasonal changes.